 Step: 4 That’s all you have to do if you find any specific problem in troubleshooter then just comment below to let me solve that too.

 5. Reinstall or Update Wifi Driver

 Lastly, Update your wifi driver, sometimes due to the new update of driver, old one start causing problem.
-So I recommend you to follow the below steps to update your wifi driver Right now that might solve your internet-connected but browser not working issue correctly.
+So we recommend you to follow the below steps to update your wifi driver right now that might solve your internet-connected but browser not working issue correctly.